How Do Banks Verify Income for an Auto Loan?

 Very simply, a tax return or paystub will do the trick.
 Since most paychecks are deposited electronically, you may have to log into your company’s payroll system and print a recent paystub.
 Be aware that the lender may call your employer to confirm that you work where you say you work.
 Consider letting HR or your boss know that such a call may come through.
 If your income comes from other sources, such as social security or disability, a statement of your monthly income as provided by the government will suffice.
 If you're a freelancer or private contractor, be prepared to provide a copy of the Schedule C from your tax return to confirm your income and income sources.
+This data helps the lender validate your debt to income and figure a payment to income ratio that fits your financial situation.

 Debt to Income